proroklab/popgym/README.md

 The full paper is available on [OpenReview](https://openreview.net/forum?id=chDrutUTs0K).

 Please see the [documentation](https://popgym.readthedocs.io/en/latest/) for advanced installation instructions and examples.
+The [environment quickstart](https://popgym.readthedocs.io/en/latest/environment_quickstart.html) will get you up and running in a few minutes.

 ## Quickstart Install